 Cut the plastic applicator at a 45-degree angle to reduce putty flow, and use a softer touch on the trigger for better control of the sealant.
 Sealing your driveway can extend its lifespan and improve its curb appeal.
 Make sure the weather forecast is dry, then start by repairing any cracks and washing the driveway, letting it dry overnight.
 Apply roadway sealant in small patches, and stay out of the driveway for 24 hours so it can set properly.

-It's expensive to hire this job and it's something that anyone with a strong back and time can achieve.
-Spread the mulch evenly, 2 to 4 inches thick, and be sure to leave space around the base of trees and shrubs for good air flow.
-Find an adjustable wrench and go to your gas meter.
+Mulching garden beds is an easy way to give your garden an instant makeover.
+Spread mulch evenly, 2 to 4 inches thick, and leave space around trees and shrubs for good air flow.
+If you need to turn off your gas meter, find an adjustable wrench and go to your gas meter.
 There will be a pipe that runs from the ground to the meter, with a shutoff valve approximately 6 to 8 inches from the ground.